borntyping/borntyping.github.io/books.md

 - _The Forever War_, Joe Haldeman
 - _The Reality Dysfunction_ (Night's Dawn #1), Peter F. Hamilton †
 - _To Be Taught, If Fortunate_, Becky Chambers
+- _To Sleep in a Sea of Stars_, Christopher Paolini
 - _Tuf Voyaging_, George RR Martin

 ## Online media